semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 This is due to git conflicts between the previously committed `requirements.txt` file and the newly generated `requirements.txt` file.

-A solution to that can be to generate the `requirements.txt` file in a specific folder so you can specify this file in the Semgrep scan:
+A solution to this issue can be to generate the new `requirements.txt` file in a different folder and then specifically include it in the Semgrep scan:

 ```
 semgrep --supply-chain --include=ssc/requirements.txt